-The dramatic increase in design complexity of modern electronics challenges the ability of developers to ensure the functional correctness of a circuit.
+The dramatic increase in design complexity of modern electronics challenges the ability of developers to ensure its functional correctness.
 While improvements in verification allow engineers to find a larger fraction of design errors more efficiently, little effort has been devoted to fixing such errors.
 As a result, debugging remains an expensive and challenging task.
 To address this problem, researchers have proposed techniques that automate the debugging process, by locating the error source within a design and/or by suggesting possible corrections.
-Although these techniques are successful to some extent, they mainly focus on the gate level [7, 15, 21, 22, 23] or the transistor level [14].
+Although these techniques are successful to some extent, they mainly focus on the gate level [6, 14, 19, 20, 21] or the transistor level [13].
 However, most debugging effort occurs in the Register-Transfer Level (RTL) description of a circuit, where design activities are carried out.
 The lack of powerful and automatic tools for error diagnosis and correction at this level greatly reduces designers' productivity when fixing even very simple design errors.
 Leveraging gate-level diagnosis tools for the RTL, however, is difficult because synthesis tools blur the mapping between the RTL code and the gate-level netlist.

 To address this problem, techniques that work directly at the RTL have been developed recently.
-The first group of techniques [11, 16, 18] employ a software analysis approach that implicitly uses multiplexers (MUXes) to identify statements in the RTL code that are responsible for the errors.
-However, these techniques can return large potential error sites.
-To address this problem, a recent work by Staber et al. [20] explicitly inserts MUXes into the HDL code.
-This approach allows the use of hardware analysis techniques and greatly improves the accuracy of error diagnosis.
-The third group of techniques, such as [6], use formal analysis of an HDL description and failed properties; because of that these techniques can only be deployed in a formal verification framework, and cannot be applied in a simulation-based verification flow common in the industry today.
-In addition, all three groups of techniques cannot repair identified errors automatically.
-Finally, the work in [19] can diagnose and correct RTL design errors automatically, but it relies on state-transition analysis and hence, it does not scale beyond tens of state bits.
-In addition, this algorithm requires a correct formal
+The first group of techniques [10, 15, 17] employ a software analysis approach that implicitly uses multiplexers (MUXes) to identify statements in the RTL code that are responsible for the errors.
+However, these techniques can return large potential error sites and cannot automatically correct the errors.
+The second group of techniques, such as [5], use formal analysis of an HDL description and failed properties; because of that these techniques can only be deployed in a formal verification framework, and cannot be applied in a simulation-based verification flow common in the industry today.
+In addition, these techniques cannot repair identified errors automatically.
+Finally, the work by Staber et al. [18] can diagnose and correct RTL design errors automatically, but it relies on state-transition analysis and hence, it does not scale beyond tens of state bits.
+In addition, this algorithm requires a correct formal specification of the design, which is rarely available in today's design environments, because its development is often as challenging as the design process itself.
+In contrast, the